square/papa/RELEASING.md

 ### Set up your Sonatype OSSRH account

 * Create a [Sonatype OSSRH JIRA account](https://issues.sonatype.org/secure/Signup!default.jspa).
-* Create a ticket to request access to the `com.squareup.tart` project.
+* Create a ticket to request access to the `com.squareup.papa` project.
 Here's an example: [OSSRH-54959](https://issues.sonatype.org/browse/OSSRH-54959).
 * Then ask someone with deployer role from the team to confirm access.

 ### Set up your signing key